What Is Automated Data Integration? Benefits, Examples, and How It Works

 Supply chain and logistics optimization

-Manufacturers and distributors rely on automated integration to merge ERP, inventory, and shipping data.
-This gives operations teams real-time visibility into stock levels, supplier performance, and delivery times—critical for avoiding bottlenecks and reducing costs.
+Manufacturers and distributors rely on automated integration to merge enterprise resource planning (ERP), inventory, and shipping data.
+This gives operations teams real-time visibility into stock levels, supplier performance, and delivery times.

 Financial reporting and compliance